 Selling Your Business Checklist

 The success of building a profitable Amazon FBA business becomes a little sweeter when you’re in a position to sell for a profit.
-Regardless of what your initial goals were when launching your e-commerce brand, there may come a time when selling is the most lucrative way to go.
-To get the most out of this opportunity, following a checklist will prove valuable.
+Regardless of what your initial goals were when launching your e-commerce brand, there may come a time when selling is the most lucrative option.
+Following a checklist is a valuable way to maximize your exit opportunity.

-Whether you’re in the beginning stages of considering a sale or have already started the valuation process for your company, here are key steps to selling your FBA business.
+Below are key steps to selling your FBA business.
+These steps are useful whether you’re in the beginning stages of considering a sale or have already started the valuation process.

 Organize Your Financials